-In the scenario analysis conducted using a within trial time horizon from the updated OS analysis, apalutamide+ADT and ADT generated QALYs of 2.61 and 2.29, respectively, with an incremental gain in QALY of 0.32 with the combination.
-The incremental cost was \$114,487 with the addition of apalutamide to ADT, with a resultant ICER of \$357,772/QALY.
-(Table 2) The incremental QALY within trial time horizon made up 24% of the expected lifetime incremental QALYs while the incremental cost within trial time horizon made up 52% of expected lifetime incremental cost, for apalutamide+ADT versus ADT.
+In the scenario analysis conducted using a within-trial time horizon from the updated OS analysis, apalutamide+ADT and ADT generated QALYs of 2.61 and 2.29, respectively, with an incremental gain in QALY of 0.32 with the combination.
+The incremental cost was \$114 487 with the addition of apalutamide to ADT, with a resultant ICER of \$357 772/ QALY (Table 2).
+The incremental QALY within trial time horizon made up 24% of the expected lifetime incremental QALYs, while the incremental cost within trial time horizon made up 52% of expected lifetime incremental cost for apalutamide+ADT vs. ADT.

-The scenario analysis with different expected mortality rates post-progression with apalutamide+ADT is summarized in Supplemental Figure 2.
-With an expected 5-year survival rate of 67% the ICER improved to \$104,904/QALY.
+The scenario analysis with different expected mortality rates post-progression with apalutamide+ADT is summarized in Supplementary Fig. 2 (available at cuaj.ca).
+With an expected five-year survival rate of 67%, the ICER improved to \$104 904/QALY.